Computer Science - 2017-18 Graduate Catalog

-Plan I: Candidates must prepare a formal thesis while enrolled in CS 6990 for at least three hours.
-No more than six hours of CS 6990 may be included in the required total of 33 semester hours of graduate credit.
+Plan I: Candidates must prepare a formal thesis while enrolled in CS 6990 for at least 3 credit hours.
+No more than 6 hours of CS 6990 may be included in the required total of 33 hours.
 The thesis must be defended at an open meeting.
 Enrollment in CS 6990 is restricted to students who have completed at least 18 hours of course work and have an overall grade point average of 3.5 or better.

 Plan II: Candidates must complete a project while enrolled in CS 6910 for at least three hours.
 No more than three hours of CS 6910 may be included in the required total of 33 hours.
 Enrollment in CS 6910 is restricted to students who have completed at least 18 hours of course work and who have an overall grade point average of 3.0 or better.
 Plan II students are required to develop a written report as part of the CS 6910 project.

 For a list of the approved CS program courses, please see: http://www.bgsu.edu/arts-and-sciences/computer-science/model-course-syllabi.html